Derby Corporation Tramways: History

 In January 1907 it was agreed to extend tram routes along Ashbourne Road and Uttoxeter Road.
 A contract was awarded to Blackwell and Co. with the aim of having the routes opened by the August Bank Holiday but the contractor ran into difficulty and these routes were not opened until 28 November 1907.

 An extension along Nottingham Road opened on 8 February 1908 and one on Burton Road opened on 30 July 1908.

-The four foot gauge tramways were replaced by Derby trolleybuses.
+The four-foot gauge tramways were replaced by Derby trolleybuses.
 The conversion began in 1932.

 As the service was converted to trolley-bus operation, the corporation started disposed of tramcars with the first 27 being sold for scrap at £10 each.
 Fourteen tramcars were sold in July 1933 to Messrs.
-Grahamsley’s Ltd of Newcastle for £175.
+Grahamsley's Ltd of Newcastle for £175.
 Bodies from tramcars were utilised for summer-houses, and others were turned into week-end bungalows on Derby allotments.
 Two cars were acquired by Derby Education Committee for dressing rooms at school tennis courts at Homelands, Normanton.
-Parts of other cars were used to built poultry houses in the Brailsford district.
+Parts of other cars were used to build poultry houses in the Brailsford district.

 As the service closed it was reported that £296,000 had been expended on permanent way, cars and electrical equipment.
 The tramcars had run a total of 36.5 million miles, and 445 million passenger had been carried.
-This had resulted in £2,396,720 in fares during the 30 year period of operation.
+This had resulted in £2,396,720 in fares during the 30-year period of operation.

-The final passenger service operated on 29 June 1934 and the last tram ran over the system on 2 July 1934 on a ceremonial run when P.W.
-Bancroft, general manager, chose one of the companies longest serving employees, William Spencer, to drive.
-As the tram approached the depot, William Spencer surrendered control to the Mayor who drove it into the yard.
+The final passenger service operated on 29 June 1934 and the last tram ran over the system on 2 July 1934 on a ceremonial run when P. W. Bancroft, general manager, chose one of the companies longest serving employees, William Spencer, to drive.
+As the tram approached the depot, William Spencer surrendered control to the mayor who drove it into the yard.